-Since 2013, the School of Public Health has been organized into 5 academic divisions:
+The School of Public Health has been organised into 6 academic divisions:

-- The Division of Community Medicine and Public Health Practice
+- Division of Community Medicine and Public Health Practice

-- The Division of Health Economics, Policy and Management
+- Division of Health Economics, Policy and Management

 In 2014, the School was official designated as a WHO Collaborating Centre for Infectious Disease Epidemiology and Control.
 The designation of HKU School of Public Health as a WHO Collaborating Centre is the first of such kind at the University.
 The WHO Collaborating Centre will coordinate research on the control and prevention of infectious diseases and providing local and regional education and training under the joint directorship of Professor Gabriel M Leung and Professor Wing-hong Seto.